 Annual Confirmation Process

 Each College or Division are to confirm receipt and review of the Fiscal Year End Closing Review document.
-The business officer or the dean / division head’s confirmation indicates that to the best of your knowledge significant areas that may be problematic and would result in material financial audit or fiscal integrity issues have been discussed or disclosed to the Comptroller or the Comptroller’s staff.
+The business officer or the dean / division head’s confirmation indicates that to the best of your knowledge significant areas that may be problematic and would result in material financial audit or fiscal integrity issues have been discussed or disclosed to the Controller or the Controller’s staff.